trambakbanerjee/fusionclust/README.md

 You can

-1. Install the release version of `fusionclust` from CRAN: `install.packages("fusionclust")`.

-2. Install the development version of `fusionclust`.
+1. Install the development version of `fusionclust`.

    ```R
    devtools::install_github("trambakbanerjee/fusionclust")